Game Corner [Asterix Anniversary]: Asterix & Obelix: Slap Them All! 2 (Xbox Series X)

 Pretty Good

 Have you played Asterix & Obelix: Slap Them All!?
 If so, what did you think to it and which of the two characters was your favourite to play was?
 Did you enjoy the game’s visual presentation and combat?
 What did you think to the more repetitive aspects, such as the recycled enemies, locations, and bosses?
 Were there and character or stories you would’ve liked to see included in the game?
 What is your favourite Asterix videogame, story, or adaptation?
-Whatever your thoughts on Asterix & Obelix: Slap Them All!, or Asterix in general, feel free to leave a comment below or on my social media.
+Whatever your thoughts on Asterix & Obelix: Slap Them All!, or Asterix in general, feel free to leave a comment below.

 Asterix the Gaul (and his best friend Obelix) first debuted on 29 October 1959 as a serial in the French/Belgium magazine Pilote.
 Since then, the plucky Gauls have gone on to have many adventures in comic books, videogames, and feature-length productions and Asterix himself has become a popular and enduring character in his native France and around the world as Asterix’s stories have been translated into over a hundred languages across the world.
 I may be a day early in celebrating this anniversary as it coincides with the release of the SEGA Mega Drive but I’ll take any excuse to talk about Asterix’s amusing escapades.